-Show the full range of chemical shifts from <0 to >the furthest downfield resonance in the spectrum (often will be the chloroform proton) in the spectrum you provide in the report.
+Provide the full range of chemical shifts from <0 to >the furthest downfield resonance in the spectrum (often will be the chloroform proton).

 Show a structure on your NMR printout that has the protons labeled in some clear fashion with the same label you use in your line listing.